Do Robins Travel In Flocks

 The jury is still out on this one – there’s no definitive answer.
 Some people say that robins definitely do flock together during the winter, while others believe it’s only a myth.
 There’s no real evidence to support either argument.

-See also Can You Travel To Iceland
+See also Can I Travel To Uk Right Now

 One thing that’s for sure is that robins are social birds.
 They like to stick together, and they often form flocks of around 10 to 20 birds.
 So it’s certainly plausible that they might flock together during the winter, especially if the weather is bad and they need to stay warm.